Apostle John’s Three Letters . . . 1 John 3:4–10

 Rightfulness vs. Sinfulness

 During last week's study, we crossed Apostle John's "Epistle Bridge," enabling us to travel from Fellowship Avenue, located at the end of chapter 2, to Sonship Street, which starts at the entrance of chapter 3, beginning with v.
 4. We'll see, in chapter 3, John's beautiful review of the greatness of God’s love toward us as we become his dear children.
-This chapter provides reasons not to sin.
+This chapter provides reasons not to sin (as shown in this Bible Project video titled "Khata: Sin").
 Jesus appeared on our behalf to take away our sins and destroy Satan's stronghold.
 John notes that true sons and daughters of God don't continue their sinful ways because they've been given a rebirth by and for God.
 This chapter ends (as highlighted in week 11's summary) by reminding us to follow Jesus’ example of love that expresses itself in truth and actions.
 We'll then be encouraged to prevent our hearts from condemning us because "God is greater than our hearts, and knows everything" (3:20).